 Google Maps:

-You already know what Google Maps is, so I won’t spend much time on it.
-Google Maps is brilliant for surfacing places to users and, crucially, getting them there.
+You already know what Google Maps is, so we’ll be brief.
+Google Maps is brilliant for surfacing places to users and getting them there.

-There isn’t much space within Google Maps to explain why someone should go to that place (although the review system is good), and while you can attach pictures and videos there isn’t much space for in-depth analysis.
-Your pins will also show on the map next to local businesses and sites of interest, distracting from any information you might be trying to communicate.
+However, there isn’t much space within Google Maps to explain why someone should go to that place.
+While you can attach pictures and videos there isn’t much space for description.
+Your pins will also show on the map next to local businesses and sites of interest, distracting the user.

 Google My Maps:

-The next step up from Google Maps is Google My Maps; an extremely simple way of creating an interactive map.
+The next step up from Google Maps is Google My Maps, which is an extremely simple way of creating an interactive map.
 It has a very basic interface that’s easy to use but doesn’t offer much in the way of customisability or features.

-It’s also free – if your project involves spatial data but not much multimedia content, or if the map you’re building is complementing a project but isn’t the main attraction, Google My Maps is an easy and budget-friendly solution.
+It’s also free.
+If your project involves data but not much media, or if the map you’re building is complementing a project but isn’t the main attraction, Google My Maps is an easy and budget-friendly solution.

 Because it’s hosted by Google and doesn’t involve many variables, your map is likely to last as long as you want it to.